jaimeleonh/nanoaod_base_analysis/docs/source/Tasks.rst

   1. **PreCounter**: Performs a counting of the events with and without applying the necessary weights.
 Weights are read from the configuration file.
 In case they have to be computed, RDF modules can be run.
 It returns one .json file per input file.

-  2. **MergeCategorizationStats**: Merges the output from the *PreCounter* task into one .json file in order to reduce the parallelization entering the plotting tasks.
+  2. **MergePreCounter**: Merges the output from the *PreCounter* task into one .json file in order to reduce the parallelization entering the plotting tasks.

 - **Processing of the data/MC**: